sbiemont/fugologic/readme.md

 *Notes* :

 * it can only be used to express rules like `if <a> and <b> then <c>` in a tabular form
-* the first operand describe the rows values
+* the first operand describe the columns values
-* the second operand describes the columns values
+* the second operand describes the rows values
-* the last operand if the result of value of the row #i and the column #j
+* the last operand if the result of value of the row #i and the column #j ;
+  an empty identifier means no rule

 ```go
 // Rules